Betsy Atkins

-Betsy Atkins is an American business executive and entrepreneur.
-She was formerly the chairman and chief executive officer (CEO) of the software provider Clear Standards, Inc. (acquired by SAP in 2010).
-She is president and chief executive officer (CEO) of Baja Corp, a venture capital investment firm, that she founded in 1993.
+Betsy Atkins is an American businesswoman.
+She was the chairman and chief executive officer (CEO) of the software provider Clear Standards, Inc. (acquired by SAP in 2010).
+She is president and CEO of Baja Corp, a venture capital investment firm she founded in 1993.
 Atkins is on the board of directors of Wynn Resorts and Volvo Car Corporation.
-She previously served as chairman of the SAP AG advisory board and was a member of the ZocDoc advisory board.
-She was a member of the NASDAQ LLC Exchange board of directors and is a member of Florida International University's Health Care Network board of directors.
+She was chairman of the SAP AG advisory board and a member of the ZocDoc advisory board.
+She was a member of the NASDAQ LLC Exchange board of directors, and is a member of Florida International University's Health Care Network board of directors.
 She is a member of the Council on Foreign Relations.
 Atkins has appeared on CNBC, Bloomberg, and Yahoo Finance as a corporate governance commentator.

 Early life and education

 Atkins was born in the suburbs of Boston.
 She attended the University of Massachusetts Amherst, receiving a bachelor's degree in liberal arts, magna cum laude, Phi Beta Kappa.